 The Horizontal Gaze Nystagmus Test, the Walk and Turn Test, and the One Leg Stand Test are the three most common field sobriety tests used by Louisiana law enforcement personnel.
 However, these tests aren’t always accurate.
 A person can fail any or all of these tests without having been drinking or using drugs.
 A previous leg injury, for example, can make a person unstable on one leg.
 Additionally, an officer’s personal assessment isn’t always accurate.

 That, in addition to the fact that agreeing to a field sobriety test may contribute extra evidence used to convict you, is why many people choose to deny a field sobriety test.
 An officer cannot force you to take these tests, so you may always politely decline if you do not wish to take one.

 Know Your Rights.
 Contact Shreveport Criminal Defense Lawyer Joseph Greenwald, Jr. Today

 If you refuse to take a blood alcohol test or are arrested and charged with a DUI, Shreveport criminal defense attorney Joseph Greenwald at Greenwald Law Firm is ready to assist you.
 His main goal is to help you maintain your driver’s license, insurance, and independence while working to get you out of legal trouble.
-The Greenwald Law Firm is available 24 hours a day, 7 days a week.
+Our Shreveport lawyers are available 24 hours a day, 7 days a week.
 Please contact us by phone at 318-219-7867 or via email for a free consultation to discuss your case.